block-commons/block-commons/content/authors/richard/_index.md

 - Visitors
 ---

-Richard Red is a pseudonymous social data scientist who is interested in peer production.
-Richard left the reservation in early 2019 and is now living and working on the crypto commons.
-Richard enjoys tracking the governance of various blockchain projects and contributing actively to Decred's.
+Richard Red is a pseudonymous character with an interest in human technological and social development.
+Richard enjoyed some time working as a researcher within various social science Departments before changing pace to live and work on the crypto commons in early 2019.
+This was facilitated by finding a variety of ways in which he could make useful contributions to the Decred project, which happened to print its own decentralized credits , and distributes some of these to people who work on useful projects.